this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 Pure functions can be composed to get our expected result.
 Using the function composition technique, any problem can be decomposed into simpler functions with only one responsibility, and be solved chaining these pieces.

-With the folloeing example let's see, given a problem, we solve it with imperative code, and after that with FP and declarativelly, using function composition.
+In the following, we solve a given a problem first with imperative code, then declarativelly with Functional Programming using function composition.

 Having this interface: